0x0ta/labs/PythonKatas/readme.txt

-collection of labs from codewars.com
+collection of python labs from codewars.com